 A MOST CURIOUS ANIMAL, A CULTURAL SYMBOL, A SPECIES ON THE BRINK

-The okapi — Okapia johnstoni; the “forest giraffe”; one of the oldest mammals left on Earth — is known to the western world only since the early 20th century.
+The okapi — Okapia johnstoni; the “forest giraffe”; one of the oldest mammals on Earth — has only been known to scientists since the early 20th century, though it was well-known and part of the culture of the indigenous people that live throughout the animal’s range.
 Shy and elusive as it is serene and gentle, with remarkable natural defenses against predation (not least of which, its extraordinary markings), the okapi is nearly impossible to observe in the wild.
-To the Democratic Republic of Congo, to which it is uniquely endemic, it is a national and cultural symbol, and has been protected since 1933.
+To the Democratic Republic of Congo, where it is endemic, it is a national and cultural symbol and has been nationally protected since 1933.

-Okapi Conservation Project works with ICCN and communities throughout the Okapi Wildlife Reserve — a 13,700-sq-km swathe of the Ituri Forest in northeastern DRC — to ensure the protection of the okapi and many other species in this equatorial rainforest.
-Key to this are conservation initiatives that benefit the livelihoods and environment of the okapi’s human cohabitants.
-The OCP relies heavily on zoos around the globe to educate the international public about this unique, captivating creature and the importance of its rainforest habitat.
+Okapi Conservation Project works with the Institut Congolais pour la Conservation de la Nature (ICCN) and communities throughout the Okapi Wildlife Reserve — a 13,700-sq-km swathe of the Ituri Forest in northeastern DRC — to ensure the protection of the okapi and many other species that call this rainforest home.
+Key to this is conservation initiatives that benefit the livelihoods and environment of the people that live in and around the forest.